odoo/odoo/doc/howtos/rdtraining/securityintro.rst

 is to know who\ [#who]_ can access the data.
 Odoo provides a security mechanism to allow access to the data to some groups of users.

-The security topic is covered in more details in an appendix.
+The security topic is covered in more details in :ref:`howto/rdtraining/advanced_B`.
 This chapter aims to cover the minimum required to use our new module.

 Data Files (CSV)
 ================